svpernova09/midsouthmakers-rfid/readme.md

 ### GET `/api/users/{id}`

-Get a member record by Id.
+Get a user record by Id.

 ```
 {